Arithmetic transfer for inner forms of $GL_{2n}$: Arithmetic Transfer

 The Serre tensor construction defines a functor

-\begin{lem} \begin{enumerate}[wide, labelindent=0pt, labelwidth=!, label=(\arabic*)] \item Two $C$-isocrystals (resp. two $D$-isocrystals) are isomorphic if and only if the underlying isocrystals are isomorpic.
-In particular, the functor \eqref{eq:Serre_tensor} defines an injective map on isomorphism classes. \item A $D$-isocrystal $(\bN, κ)$ lies in the essential image of \eqref{eq:Serre_tensor} if and only if there exists an $F$-algebra map $E\to \End_D(\bN, κ)$. \end{enumerate} \end{lem} \begin{proof} (1) Let $\bN$ be any isocrystal.
+\begin{lem} (1) Two $C$-isocrystals (resp. two $D$-isocrystals) are isomorphic if and only if the underlying isocrystals are isomorpic.
+In particular, the functor \eqref{eq:Serre_tensor} defines an injective map on isomorphism classes.

+(2) A $D$-isocrystal $(\bN, κ)$ lies in the essential image of \eqref{eq:Serre_tensor} if and only if there exists an $F$-algebra map $E\to \End_D(\bN, κ)$. \end{lem} \begin{proof} (1) Let $\bN$ be any isocrystal.
 By the Dieudonné--Manin classification, $\End(\bN)$ is a product of CSAs over $F$.
-It then follows from the Skolem--Noether Theorem that any two $F$-algebra homomorphisms $C\to \End(\bN)$ are conjugate.
+It then follows from the Skolem--Noether Theorem applied factor by factor that any two $F$-algebra homomorphisms $C\to \End(\bN)$ are conjugate.
 In other words, there is at most one way (up to $C$-linear isomorphism) to define a $C$-action on $\bN$.
 The same argument applies to $D$-isocrystals.
 The injectivity of \eqref{eq:Serre_tensor} on isomorphism classes follows directly because $D\tensor_C \bN_+ \iso \bN_+^{\oplus 2}$ as isocrystal.

 (2) The category of $C$-isocrystals is $E$-linear because the center of $C$ is $E$.
 The Serre tensor construction is functorial, so every object in its image has a $D$-linear $E$-action.
 Explicitly, $E$ acts on $(\bN, κ) = D\tensor_C (\bN_+, ι)$ by